Best practices for using code snippets

 The code in a code snippet shows only the most basic way to do something.
 For most applications, the code must be modified to suit the application.

-Typically, code snippet Try…Catch blocks catch and rethrow all exceptions.
+Typically, code snippet Try...Catch blocks catch and rethrow all exceptions.
 That may not be the right choice for your project.
 For each exception, there are several ways to respond.
-For examples, see How to: Handle an Exception Using try/catch (C# Programming Guide) and Try...Catch...Finally Statement.
+For examples, see How to: Handle an exception using try/catch (C#) and Try...Catch...Finally statement (Visual Basic).

 When you adapt file locations to your application, you should think about the following: